Neotys-Labs/neoload-models/neoload-project/doc/v3/server.md

 | [negotiate_authentication](#negotiate_authentication) | The Negotiate Authentication used to authenticate on the server.         | No | Optional          |

 #### Example
-Defining 2 servers: one with the host-name only, and an https one with a basic authentication.
+Defining 2 servers: one with the host name only, and an https one with a basic authentication.
 ```yaml
 servers:
 - name: my-server